violetwei/ConUHacks-IV-2019/README.md

 Using cross-platform SDKs, all chat data is sent to hosted API where we manage chat state and broadcast it.

+## Tasks

+Generally speaking, take new messages and update the React state.

 ### Create Chatkit Instance

 To create a Chatkit instance, go to:https://dash.pusher.com/authenticate?utm_source=github&utm_campaign=build-a-slack-clone-with-react-and-pusher-chatkit&redirectTo=%2F%3Futm_source%3Dgithub%26utm_campaign%3Dbuild-a-slack-clone-with-react-and-pusher-chatkitand At dashboard hit 'Create new'.